 - If a carbohydrate drink is not consumed

-As you can imagine, this is all easily done by either a protein shake with a sugary carbohydrate snack, or simply having an organised meal.
+As you can imagine, this is all easily done by either a protein shake with a carbohydrate snack, or simply having an organised meal.
 Providing nutrition immediately after training moves you from the necessary catabolic "breakdown" processes of training, to the restored energy balance and anabolic "build-up" processes of repair, recovery and growth.

 Though I recommend eating whole meals of whole ingredients instead of just supplements, if it's easier for you to build a post-session habit with supplements then do that.
 Consistency in context is powerful!